sttoracle/ORACASB/README.md

 CASB cloud service allows you to add multiple accounts /tenants of any given cloud service as long as each instance has a unique name.
 Enter a unique name for the instance of the format: *YOURNAME_SFDC*.
 Leave all other values to their default as shown.
-Press the "Next" button to proceed to the next step of the "Register an app instance" wizard
+Press the "*Next*" button to proceed to the next step of the "*Register an app instance*" wizard

 ![](images/CASB/01-add-salesforce-app.png)